The problem isn't whether AI can query a database. The problem is whether the buying team wants to configure the database in the first place.

 In that segment, Doss is one of the better choices on the market.

-Where Doss stops working for SMBs
+Where Doss stops working for supplier workflow

 The system has no built-in opinion on what to order.
 Doss is a system of record.
 Records are downstream of decisions.
 The decision — the consumption rate, the demand pattern classification, the safety stock, the reorder math — is something Doss can store after you compute it.
 LineNow's bet is the inverse: the math should be the system's job, not the operator's.
 POS connects, consumption flows, the SBA forecast runs, the safety stock recomputes nightly with decay handling.
 The operator does not configure any of this.